captproton/placekey_rails/README.md

 - ActiveRecord integration with model concerns
 - View helpers for displaying and working with Placekeys
 - JavaScript components for interactive Placekey maps and forms
+- Built-in caching and batch processing for performance optimization

 ## Installation